triblatron/dagui/README.md

   * A Lua interface
   * A ConfigurationElement
 * dag for
-  * basic features such as Lua support, streams.
+  * basic features such as streams.
   * the node graph support
     * node base class
     * ports